Ronkob/Color-Clusters-Quantization/README.md

 ## How it works

-* recognize the different "color clusters" in the image, and see that they are infact linear lines - defined by the lightning and shadows of the object of a solid color.
+* recognize the different "color clusters" in the image, and see that they are in fact linear lines - defined by the lightning and shadows of objects of a solid color.

 <img alt="3d_histogrambefore_quantization.png" src="media for readme/3d_histogrambefore_quantization.png" width="400"/>